jeanromainroy/visual-storytelling-kharkiv-infrastructure/README.md

 | Ground Sampling Distance | 0.7m |
 | Pixel Resolution | 0.5m |

 Polygons of the incident areas were cropped before and after the shelling.
+Then, a command-line [script](./data/satellite-imagery/rasters/info.sh) was used to extract the coordinates of each image.

 ## Building Integrity